AndersDeath/diary2/000-current.md

 # 14 März - Donnerstag - Berlin - 541 Tag der Einwanderung - Warm Sunny

 So, I got an invitation from foreign office of Germany.
+Unfortunately Ksusha will be not here because of